dpjudas/UT99VulkanDrv/README.md

 	VkDeviceIndex=0
 	VkHdr=False
 	VkExclusiveFullscreen=False
+	LODBias=0.0
+	ActorXBlending=False
+	OneXBlending=False

+## Description of VulkanDrv specific new settings

+- VkDebug enables the vulkan debug layer and will cause the render device to output extra information into the UnrealTournament.log file.
+'VkMemStats' can also be typed into the console.
-VkHdr enables HDR mode for monitors supporting HDR.
+- VkHdr enables HDR mode for monitors supporting HDR.
 This causes overbright pixels to become brighter rather than saturating to white.

-VkExclusiveFullscreen enables vulkan's exclusive full screen feature.
+- VkExclusiveFullscreen enables vulkan's exclusive full screen feature.
 It is off by default as some users have reported problems with it.

-The VkDeviceIndex selects which vulkan device in the system the render device should use.
+- VkDeviceIndex selects which vulkan device in the system the render device should use.
 Type 'GetVkDevices' in the system console to get the list of available devices.

-For debugging, VkDebug can be set to true.
-This enables the vulkan debug layer and will cause the render device to output extra information into the UnrealTournament.log file.
-'VkMemStats' can also be typed into the console.
+- OneXBlending halves the lightmap light contribution.
+This makes actors appear brighter at the cost losing overbright lightmaps.
+- ActorXBlending is an alternative to OneXBlending.
+Here it increases the brightness of actors instead to better match the lightmaps.
+- LODBias Adjusts the level-of-detail bias for textures.
+A number greater than zero will bias it towards using lower detail mipmaps.
+A negative number will bias it towards using higher level mipmaps.

 ## Brightness controls console commands: